 Canadian company, Cannabix Technologies Inc. is currently working on developing the Cannabix Marijuana Breathalyzer.
-It is a THC breathalyzer designed for roadside law enforcement and the workplace.
+It is a THC breathalyzer with roadside law enforcement and the workplace in mind.
 This week, Cannabix announced that they have made significant advancements in ‘analyte in breath capture’ and in ‘FAIMS cell development.’
-An ‘analyte’ is simply a substance being analyzed.
+An ‘analyte’ is simply a substance under analysis.

 Cannabix scientists have worked for a long time to develop technology for breath sample capture.
 Mainly, to maximize the ability to capture THC analytes in your breath.
 In a press statement the company released this week, they claim to have significantly improved their THC breathalyzer’s sample collection method.